 - Boil and bite mouth protectors – they are softened in boiling water and then worn to create a mold.
 These are easier to wear and offer more protection.

 - Custom-fitted mouth protectors – these are created in a dental lab and are fully customized to your mouth.
 They are the most comfortable to wear and offer the most protection.

-When selecting a mouthguard, the most important things to keep in mind are finding one that fits and is comfortable to wear.
-You dentist can help you choose an appropriate one depending on your needs.
+When selecting a mouthguard, the most important thing to keep in mind is finding one that fits and is comfortable to wear.
+Your dentist can help you choose an appropriate one, depending on your needs.

-Nightguards are effective to prevent tooth grinding and clenching.
-Although you can buy nightguards at your drugstore, custom made ones by your dentist offer better protection and fit.
-Impressions of your bite are taken which are used to construct your nightguard.
+Nightguards are effective in preventing tooth grinding and clenching.
+Although you can buy nightguards at your drugstore, custom-made ones by your dentist offer better protection and fit.
+Impressions of your bite are taken, which are used to construct your nightguard.

-A root canal can take 1 -2 appointments to complete.
-Your treated tooth may feel tender for a couple weeks following the procedure.
+A root canal can take 1-2 appointments to complete.
+Your treated tooth may feel tender for a couple of weeks following the procedure.
 To protect your tooth, it’s important you brush and floss regularly.

 Sealants are most suitable for permanent moles.
 The application process is quick and simple.
-The tooth is first cleansed and dried and the sealant is applied.
-The sealant may also be hardened by a light, with the entire process takes about a minute.
+The tooth is first cleansed and dried, and the sealant is applied.
+The sealant may also be hardened by light, with the entire process taking about a minute.